waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## V. Active Hypotheses
 - **Hypothesis:** Seafoam Islands contains a legendary Pokémon.
-- **Hypothesis:** The teleporters in Saffron Gym may not be two-way. **Test:** After I heal, I will return to the gym and test this hypothesis.
+- **Hypothesis:** The teleporters in Saffron Gym may not be two-way. **Test:** After I heal and fix my documentation, I will return to the gym, navigate to (16, 16), and use the teleporter to see if it takes me back to (20, 4).